On this page...

 Timeline:

-- December 2024 - January 2025 - Grant reviewers read and score applications for funding.
+- December 2025–January 2026 – Grant reviewers read and score applications for funding.

-- July 1, 2025 - Program implementation may begin with summer (Note: The Federal data reporting begins the school year with summer school).
+- July 1, 2026 – Program implementation may begin immediately with summer programming or with the beginning of the school year in August/September.

 The items listed below are for the 21st Century Community Learning Centers FY25 (Fall 2024).